In case your time is short

 AIOps—Artificial Intelligence for IT Operations—is already hard at work in the NOC doing just that.
 This very second, machine learning systems are plucking critical data points from the massive volumes of data generated across a typical IT environment and then marrying that data with automation to act on it—performing basic tasks that, until recently, only human engineers could do themselves.

-For a few years now, top-tier NOCs have started to apply automation to take on the repetitive, low-risk tasks that pull technical specialists away from more important (and frankly more exciting) work.
-Only more recently, however, have NOCs started arming themselves with vastly better data processing and machine learning power to augment and replace more—and more complex—manual tasks traditionally handled by humans.
+For a few years now, INOC has been applying automation to take on the repetitive, low-risk tasks that pull technical specialists away from more important (and frankly more exciting) work.
+More recently, we've started started arming ourselves with vastly better data processing and machine learning power to augment and replace more—and more complex—manual tasks traditionally handled by humans.

 Perhaps the most impactful recent advancement is AI-driven event correlation.
-NOCs can now let machines correlate event data much faster than humans ever could and identify the subtle indicators of approaching issues within a torrent of otherwise noisy data.
-The outcome can be measured in significantly faster and more proactive response rates—and thus, happier customers and end-users.
+We can now let machines correlate event data much faster than humans ever could and identify the subtle indicators of approaching issues within a torrent of otherwise noisy data.
+The outcome is measured in significantly faster and more proactive response rates—and thus, happier customers and end-users.

 This combination of automation and machine learning brings the power and promise to genuinely transform how IT operations teams organize and operate.
 And as time goes on, automation will steadily continue to replace even more manual activities better suited for machines.